yosefibrahemali/sadad-pgw/README.md

 ## 📦 Installation (Local Usage in Laravel)

-1. Move the package to your Laravel project:
+1. Install the package in your Laravel project:

 ```
-packages/yosefib/sadad-pgw
+composer require yosefib/sadad-pgw
 ```

 2. Edit your Laravel project’s `composer.json` and add: